kelsi2/TS_Course/Web/README.md

 ## What I Learned

 1. How to use JSON Server, a pre-built server that runs with axios with almost no config.
 This can be easily exchanged with other servers that implement REST.
 IDs are automatically assigned with each request (e.g. if a user has an ID, it has a server-side representation, if not it's a new user).
 The config JSON file (db.json) is where routes are created and will log all data available on the server.
+2. Options for working with data, these can be implemented with interfaces:

+- Serialize - Convert data from an object into some savable format (json)
+- Deserialize - Put data on an object using some previously saved data (json)

+3.